jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/x-3-setting-up.md

 ---
-title: '1 - Setup'
+title: 'Appendix C - Setup'
 description: 'Setting up'
-sortOrder: 1
+sortOrder: 130
 ---

 If you have made it this far you have already checked out the repository - well done and welcome!